Beluguy/Personal-website/content/Projects/DCE/index.md

 The system runs in two phases.

 **Phase 1 — Orbit simulation (MATLAB).** `OrbitSim.m` uses the [Satellite Communications Toolbox](https://www.mathworks.com/products/satellite-communications.html) to model the relative motion between a simulated CubeSat and a ground station.
-You give it a handful of orbital elements (altitude, eccentricity, inclination), the ground station coordinates, the carrier frequency, and a rain rate, and it produces three time-series profiles for a full satellite overpass: total path loss (dB), Doppler shift (Hz), and propagation delay (s).
-One detail worth flagging: we had to modify the ITU-R P.676 (gaseous absorption) and P.838 (rain attenuation) models to lower their frequency limits below 1 GHz so we could run them at 915 MHz — which means those results sit outside the ITU's verified data range, so we use them with that caveat in mind.
+You give it the ground station coordinates, the carrier frequency, a rain rate, and a handful of orbital elements, such as altitude, eccentricity, inclination, and it produces three time-series profiles for a full satellite overpass: total path loss (dB), Doppler shift (Hz), and propagation delay (s).

 **Phase 2 — Real-time emulation (hardware-in-the-loop).** `DCETest.m` takes those profiles and applies them to a live RF signal as the simulated overpass plays out.
 A USRP B210 SDR applies the Doppler shift (complex-exponential multiplication) and the delay (a circularly-shifted buffer), and a programmable attenuator (Adaura AD-USB2AR38G95) applies the path loss in 0.25 dB steps over a serial connection.
 A `tic`/`toc` timing loop keeps every effect applied at the correct simulated moment.